alterNERDtive/bg3-mod-profiles/README.md

 `bg3overlay --enable` will mount an overlayfs to your game’s installation folder.
-The folder itself will be temporarily renamed to `bg3base` in order to be able to mount the overlay into `Baldurs Gate`, where Steam expects the game.
+The folder itself will be temporarily renamed to `bg3base` in order to be able to mount the overlay into `Baldurs Gate 3`, where Steam expects the game.

 The working directory and newly created files (the “upper” directory in overlayfs terms) reside in `/tmp/bg3/`, which should usually be a RAM disk.